 This is the credit card minimum payment trap.
 It is one reason people with decent incomes still feel financially cornered.

 And it is exactly why a tool like the credit card payoff calculator matters so much.
 It takes the hidden timeline and puts it in front of you before another year disappears.
+The full breakdown of how minimums are calculated — and the CARD Act warning your statement is legally required to show — is in why credit card minimums are designed to keep you paying forever.

 Need the next step after the calculator?

-The Credit Card Payoff Mini Guide breaks down The Real Cost of Interest, where payment changes matter most, and how to build a check-in system that actually works.
+The Credit Card Payoff Guide breaks down The Real Cost of Interest, where payment changes matter most, and how to build a check-in system that actually works.

 The Called-Out Moment: $300 Paid, $249 Gone to Interest

-This is the part that makes people feel called out in the worst way β because they have been doing exactly what they thought they were supposed to do.
+This is the part that makes people feel called out in the worst way — because they have been doing exactly what they thought they were supposed to do.

 If you saw yourself in that example, you are the person this article is for.
 The one who stopped eating out, skipped extras, paid every month, and still ended the year without a real win to point to.